 Every month, we stand with girls making decisions for their future.
 Sometimes we are happy to let them go, knowing that they will be safe.
 Most times our hearts know that they will go and we may never hear from them again.

 I stayed in touch with Reema to allay my fears.
-On one of our phone conversations she was disturbed.
-Her neighbors were verbally abusing her, calling out names and speaking ill about her.
+On one of our phone conversations, she was disturbed.
+Her neighbors were verbally abusing her, calling her names, and speaking ill about her.
 She was hurt.
 The familiar fear came over her and she wanted to run away.